palei/tronner/README.md

 For a full list of available command functions, take a look at the command module in the source files.

 The commands are written to standard output by default.
 Depending on how you run your server, this may not be suitable for you.
-For example, if you're not using `SPAWN_SCRIPT` or piping the output of your script to the server directly, you may need to override the main command function.
+For example, if you are not using `SPAWN_SCRIPT` or piping the output of your script to the server directly, you may need to override the main command function.

 ```python
 from tronner import command